This article originally appeared on VICE Asia.

 What message do you want to send as an activist?

-We are at a crisis.
+We are in a crisis.
 Our time is up.
 Now is the time when we must act, or no one else will.
 Governments don't respond to people; governments respond to corporate owners.
 The capitalist model is about extraction, consumption, then disposal.
 The people that are making big money off that have children too, but lie to themselves and say their money will insulate them from the bad.

 The polar bears are over already.
 Don't cry for them.
-Same for tigers.
 There's a lot that we’ve already lost—but we can still save a lot.
 The only way we can stop any more from happening is if people get out on the street, and say “no, we are not having this anymore.”

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.